 Planning for additional costs of a second home

 It’s important to thoroughly analyze all the costs associated with the purchase of a second home and be sure that you’re able to afford it.
 Remember, a second mortgage is just part of the equation.

-Lenders may want around a 20% down payment and regrettably, second homes don’t qualify for special mortgages such as FHA.
+Lenders may require 20% or more down payment and second home lending is not offered in many lower down payment programs, such as FHA.
 If this is a property you plan to rent, plan for up to a 30% down payment.
 You should also expect a higher interest rate on a second home, not to mention higher demands on qualifiers such as credit score and income level.

-If you’re considering using the equity in your first home to help pay for your second one, you may want to speak to a financial advisor to ensure that it’s a wise move.
+If you’re considering using the equity in your first home to help pay for your second one, you may want to speak to a financial advisor to help determine if this option is financially sound for you.
 Remember: the equity will no longer be available should you need it in the future.